wentingjiang2022/advanced_analytics_kul/README.md

 Assignment 3 outlines the findings of the third assignment, which focused on real-time sentiment analysis of reviews from the Steam website.
 The chapter covers the data collection process, sentiment analysis, and results.

 #### File structure
+`spark_streaming_saving.ipynb`:  A simple Spark Streaming script that saves the reviews in order to build our historical dataset
 `merge_export_csvfile.ipynb`: To combine the text files from subdirectories and construct a dataset in CSV format

 ## 4️⃣ Graph Analytics on Twitch Data